cdurepo/fibonacci/README.md

 ## Limits
 I have tested this on my older laptop to over 40,000 places.
 However after that it starts to have issues.
 The only real limit on it should be hardware.
 Python can handle the large integers without issue, redis will be fine as long as you keep adding servers.
 Basically once you decide what your requirements are, as long as you can supply enough hardware it should work.

+The docker process has only been tested on a Mac as that is the only server I have to test with.
+I assume it would work with other types but I have no way of verifyting.

 ## Troubleshooting
 * Web Server not responding.
   Reboot the web server.
 Because of the way the cache file is created it is just best to take the host down and replace it with another one.